Tretyak141/ISPRAS/README.md

 There's pointer in struct pool to see distrbuted subgraphs If subgraph was redist - skip

-Average programm time - 200 seconds without printing
+Average programm time - 15 seconds without printing (printing water volume, created/deleted connections or added water) and 320 seconds with printing everything

 Build script was done using bash-script